Deploying AI/ML Models in Kubernetes using Seldon Core, Istio and MetalLB

 6.2.1 Wrap our model using our prepackaged inference servers or language wrappers

-To prepare components for production, we need to package them as linux Containers following the Seldon microservice API guidelines.
+To prepare components for production, we need to package them as Linux containers following the Seldon microservice API guidelines.
 These encompass prediction-serving models, decision-making routers like A-B Tests, response-combining Combiners, and versatile transformers for request/response modification.

-To simplify the integration of machine learning components developed in diverse languages and toolkits, Seldon Core offer wrappers.
-These enable effortless creation of Docker containers from our code, suitable for execution within seldon-core.
-Seldon Core presently recommended tool for this purpose is RedHat’s Source-to-Image.
+To simplify the integration of machine learning components developed in diverse languages and toolkits, Seldon Core offers wrappers.
+These enable effortless creation of Docker containers from our code, suitable for execution within Seldon Core.
+The presently recommended tool for this purpose is Red Hat’s Source-to-Image.

 6.2.2 Define and deploy the Seldon Core inference graph